raspberrypilearning/sound-meter/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-In this step you will program the buttons on the micro:bit to change the sound levels and adjust the sensitivity of the sound that could be considered too high for you.
-You will be able to increase and decrease the sound levels.
-You will be using a range of sound levels from 1-5.
+In this step you will program the buttons on the micro:bit to adjust the sensitivity of the alarm with settings from 1 - lowest maximum value to 5 - highest maximum value.

 </div>
 <div>